ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/navigation2_with_keepout_filter/navigation2_with_keepout_filter.md

 Each costmap filter reads incoming meta-information (such as filter type or data conversion coefficients) in a messages of `nav2_msgs/CostmapFilterInfo` type.
 These messages are being published by [Costmap Filter Info Publisher Server](https://github.com/ros-navigation/navigation2/tree/main/nav2_map_server/src/costmap_filter_info).
 The server is running as a lifecycle node.
 According to the [design document](https://github.com/ros-navigation/navigation2/blob/main/doc/design/CostmapFilters_design.pdf), `nav2_msgs/CostmapFilterInfo` messages are going in a pair with `OccupancyGrid` filter mask topic.
 Therefore, along with Costmap Filter Info Publisher Server there should be enabled a new instance of Map Server configured to publish filter mask.

 In order to enable Keepout Filter in your configuration, both servers should be enabled as a lifecycle nodes in Python launch-file.
-It is also possible to add them as Composition Nodes to your Navigation Component Container, which might look as follows:
+It is also possible to add them as Composition Nodes to your Navigation Component Container.
+Nav2 ships this as `keepout_zone_launch.py`, which `bringup_launch.py` includes when `use_keepout_zones` is `True`.
+It does not start a Lifecycle Manager of its own: `get_lifecycle_nodes()` returns the two node names and `bringup_launch.py` adds them to `lifecycle_manager_nav2`.
+In your own launch file, add both servers to the `node_names` of your Lifecycle Manager.
+The launch file might look as follows:

 ```python
 import os